Steering and handling diagnostic guide

 2. Inspect tyre condition

-Look for uneven wear, cracks, bulges or damage.
+Look for uneven wear, cracks, bulges, sidewall damage or very low tread.

 3. Notice when it pulls

-Only braking, only accelerating or all the time matters.
+Only braking, only accelerating, after tracking or all the time matters.

 4. Check for heat or smell